 c.
-Potential Compromise
+Rumored Details of a Potential Compromise

-While Senator Harry Reid has indicated that he does not believe "card check" will be addressed in 2009, see John Stanton, Reid: 'Card Check' Not in the Cards, ROLL CALL (Aug.
-27, 2009), Specter said at a September 15, 2009 speech to the AFL-CIO convention that he did expect Congress to pass a version of EFCA before year's end.
+After speaking at the AFL-CIO's annual convention in September 2009, Senator Specter predicted (incorrectly, of course) that EFCA would be achieved by the end of 2009 and unveiled some details of an allegedly agreed-upon compromise.
 See Specter Says Compromise Reached On EFCA, But AFL-CIO Says No Deal Yet, 177 DAILY LAB.
 REP. (BNA) AA-1 (Sept.
 16, 2009).

-After the speech, Specter reportedly revealed details of an agreed-upon compromise that did not include card check, but provided for quicker elections by limiting the time between the presentation of a petition and the actual election; allowing increased union access to the work place; greatly increasing penalties for labor law violations; and clarifying that the mandatory interest arbitration for first contracts would involve "last best offer arbitration," where the chosen arbitrator would have the discretion only to choose between the company's and the union's final offers, rather than to create a contract from scratch.
-However, given the amount of time any compromise would take to debate, and Congress's otherwise full legislative calendar, it is unclear whether this bill, which has not yet been publicly circulated, would make it to the floor in 2009.
+He indicated that the compromise did not include card check, but provided for quicker elections by limiting the time between the presentation of a petition and the actual election; allowing increased union access to the work place; greatly increasing penalties for labor law violations; and clarifying that the mandatory interest arbitration for first contracts would involve "last best offer arbitration," where the chosen arbitrator would have the discretion only to choose between the company's and the union's final offers, rather than to create a contract from scratch.
+While no official compromise has been announced, it is quite possible that some compromise will receive a vote in 2010.